pret3nti0u5/grid_asset_discovery/README.md

 ```

 This will start the react-dev-server on localhost on `port:3000` and the node-backend-server on `port:5000`.
-You will have to setup your env variables in ./config/dev.env, which includes the server port.
+You will have to setup your env variables in `./config/dev.env`, which includes the server port.
+You will also have to edit `proxychains4.conf` with `socks4 127.0.0.1 1080`.

 You can also run the react-dev-server and node-backend-server separately using the following commands